 II.
 Checking your funds

 1) Once logged in, hover over the top right button for the menu to slide out.

 2) Click Wallet.

 3) When you’re on the Deposit / Withdraw tab, you should be able to see the list of coins, total balance, available balance, on order balance, USD Value, and actions you can do with your funds.

 4) When your mouse cursor hovers over the Estimated Value amount, you should be able to see its full USD value.

 III.
 Starting Trading

-Click Exchange to view the exchange platform dashboard.
+Click Trading to view the exchange platform dashboard.

 Click on the pair currently selected (right next to the COBINHOOD logo) to view the list of available trading pairs.

 Trading pairs are two currencies you want to compare and then potentially exchange from one to the other.
 From the drop-down menu, select or search for the trading pair you want to evaluate and use on the exchange platform.
 The default pair is COB/ETH.

 When you click on your preferred trading pair, the charts, order book, trade history, order pair, and the balance amount seen on the exchange should also update accordingly.

 This is the panel to the center-right side of the exchange and is divided into four parts: The prices for Buying and Selling, the Amount as well as the Spread - the Difference in Amount between one order and the next.
 The Order Book on the platform is an open ledger which lists all current orders and order instructions from traders, arranged in an order ladder format.

 On our exchange platform, you can trade one token with another, which can be performed by choosing to either buy or sell a token on the Order Form panel, which is located on the right side of your dashboard.
 On the order form panel, you can choose to place a market, limit, stop, or stop-limit order which will be executed in a timely manner.